stolla99/gen-server-verification/README.md

 This repository contains the artifacts generated and used during the work on my Master’s thesis.
 It includes custom modules, automatically generated Erlang code, test results, translation code, and batch scripts.

-A formal TLA⁺/PlusCal specification of the Erlang/OTP GenServer was developed and verified through model checking, and this specification was extended with a translation pipeline that automatically generates correct and usable Erlang GenServer code, which successfully passed the official OTP test suite and additional QuickCheck tests.
+A formal TLA⁺/PlusCal specification of the Erlang/OTP GenServer was developed and verified through model checking, and this specification was extended with a translation pipeline that automatically generates correct and usable Erlang GenServer code, whichreadme successfully passed the official OTP test suite and additional QuickCheck tests.

 <p align="right">(<a href="#readme-top">↑ back to top</a>)</p>